computational-expression/lab09/README.md

 ## Hardware Requirements

 From **Lab 08:**
-- DHT22 Temperature/Humidity Sensor (GPIO 2)
+- DHT22 Temperature/Humidity Sensor
-- Passive Buzzer (GPIO 14)
+- Passive Buzzer

 From **Lab 06:**
-- LED (GPIO 15)
+- LED
-- Button (GPIO 16)
+- Button

 **New for Lab 09:**
 - No new hardware needed!
-We're combining previous setups.
+We are combining previous setups.

 ### Pin Connections

-Here's the complete wiring setup for this lab:
+Here is the complete wiring setup for this lab:

 | Component | Pin Connection | Notes |
 |-----------|---------------|-------|